Third Person Limited Point Of View

 2. Stay Consistent with the Character's Voice:

 Pay attention to the character's tone, diction, and sentence structure.
 Does the character speak formally or informally?
 Are they prone to using slang or jargon?
-Do they have a particular way of describing things?
+Still, do they have a particular way of describing things?
 By incorporating these elements into the narration, you can create a strong sense of character and immerse the reader in their perspective.
 It might be helpful to do writing exercises where you write from the character's point of view in different situations to get a feel for their voice.

 3. Use Internal Monologue Sparingly: